Skip to content

 Tech & Integration

 REST server-to-server API documented at doc.payneteasy.com, hosted payment form, Java/PHP/Ruby/iOS SDKs on GitHub (56 repos), CMS plugins.
-Mature codebase but limited recent open-source activity.
+Mature SDKs; flagship repos are stable, internal tooling repos show commit activity into 2026.
 1-week minimum integration claim, 2-4 weeks for full white-label launch

 User Trust

 No active Trustpilot profile.
 No retrievable G2 or Capterra rating.
-No verified Glassdoor profile.
-20-year operating history is the strongest trust signal; Visa Global Registry tenure and Mastercard SDP status are concrete external validation.
-2021 FinTelegram alert flagging Payneteasy as the PSP behind the NAB Consulting unauthorized broker scheme is a historical reputation footnote worth diligence
+A PaynetEasy Technologies Glassdoor profile exists (2 reviews, no public aggregate rating).
+The 20-year operating history is the strongest trust signal, with Visa Global Registry tenure and Mastercard SDP status as concrete external validation.
+A 2021 FinTelegram alert flagging Payneteasy as the PSP behind the NAB Consulting unauthorized broker scheme is a historical reputation footnote worth diligence

 Score Explanation

 Payneteasy is best read as white-label gateway and orchestration software sold to PSPs, banks and large merchants rather than as a PSP a single-brand casino would integrate as its endpoint.
 The 1,000+ connector library puts it nominally ahead of Corefy and Akurateco on count, but the count includes overlapping providers and is comparable in practical breadth.
-The 20-year operating history and seven consecutive years on the Visa Global Registry are genuine trust signals in a category where most credible competitors are 5-10 years younger. iGaming Fit scores Moderate rather than Strong because the vertical is supported through underlying connectors rather than productized — there is no advertised SoftSwiss or EveryMatrix platform connector, no Bet365-tier named client, and no MGA/UKGC license held by Payneteasy itself.
+The 20-year operating history and seven consecutive years on the Visa Global Registry are real trust signals in a category where most credible competitors are 5-10 years younger. iGaming Fit scores Moderate rather than Strong because the vertical is supported through underlying connectors rather than productized, with no advertised SoftSwiss or EveryMatrix platform connector, no Bet365-tier named client, and no MGA/UKGC license held by Payneteasy itself.
 Fees and Pricing scores poorly purely on transparency: the SaaS-license model with revenue-share options is reasonable for the target buyer, it just is not published.
-User Trust sits low for two reasons — the B2B sample size means there is little public review data, and the 2021 FinTelegram association with NAB Consulting plus the Moscow data-center exposure are both factual disclosures a 2026 procurement team will want to address.
-Strongest pairings are with a regulated downstream PSP (Nuvei, Paysafe, Solidgate) and a crypto layer (CoinsPaid).
+User Trust sits low for two reasons: the B2B sample size means there is little public review data, and the 2021 FinTelegram association with NAB Consulting plus the Moscow data-center exposure are both factual disclosures a 2026 procurement team will want to address.
+The strongest pairings are with a regulated downstream PSP (Nuvei, Paysafe, Worldpay) and a crypto layer (CoinsPaid).

 Who Is Payneteasy Best For?